Soul Serenade – The Soul Bros (Coxsone Dodd production)

 Tide Is High – The Paragons (Duke Reid Production)

-Perhaps one of the best know tunes of the rocksteady era, mainly thanks to the cover versions by Blondie and Atomic Kitten that were both pop hits.
+Perhaps one of the best know tunes of the rocksteady era, mainly thanks to the cover versions by Blondie and Atomic Kitten that were both pop hits but the original is easily the best.
 The Tide Is High finds the Paragons at their creative peak at Treasure Isle.
 This originally came out on both Treasure Isle and Trojan labels in Jamaica and on Treasure Isle in the UK.

 The Tide Is High is currently available on the LP On The Beach on Treasure Isle records.

 Lesson Of Love (AKA Can’t Do Without It AKA Story Of Love) – Uniques (Bunny Lee production)

 Slim Smith proves once again (in case anyone needed reminding) that he really was one of the greatest singers to pick up a microphone, not only in Jamaica but pretty much anywhere.
 Lessons Of Love was recorded for Bunny Lee in 1968 and alongside Slim, on harmony duties, are Jimmy Riley, Roy Shirley and Lloyd Charmers.

 An unusual rhythm in that it’s largely piano and percussion lead this is nevertheless classic Bunny Lee material.
 Lesson Of Love was originally released on Lee’s in Jamaica and Island in the UK.
 It was reissued on the CD Rocksteady Party At Buckingham Palace on the Dutch Jamaican Gold label (see number 59).

 I’m A Loving Pauper – Dobby Dobson (Duke Reid Production)